labgrid-project/labgrid/dockerfiles/README.rst

 - **labgrid-coordinator**
   An image with the Labgrid coordinator. a Labgrid coordinator instance.
+- **labgrid-coordinator-statsd**
+  An image with a statsd reporter for the Labgrid coordinator.
 - **labgrid-client**
   An image with the Labgrid client tools and pytest integration.
 - **labgrid-exporter**